aayn-a/aayn-a/README.md

 Hi there!
-I'm Aayan
+I'm Aayan!

-## I’m passionate about coding, learning new technologies, and building impactful projects.
+I’m passionate about coding, learning new technologies, and building impactful projects.

 ## 🛠️ Languages I’m Comfortable With:
 	•	Python 🐍